jordwalke/PackageJsonForCompilers/README.md

 `pjc` handles all of these cases and provides physical space for all of these artifacts to exist in harmony, simultaneously.

+#### Incremental Package Rebuilds

+When performing operations such as adding, updating, or removing installed package sources into the tree, many packages will require building.
+It's not always intuitive which ones will require building.
+When you add a package, the package manager might have needed to change another seemingly unrelated version of a package to dedupe.
+So pretty much anytime an operation occurs which could change anything in the dependency graph, we need to evaluate which packages require rebuilding.

+Since `pjc` is an *overlay* on top of package managers, we don't have/want hooks into any particular package manager's update/install operations.

+Instead, every time we perform an operation such as building, we'll record the package dependency graph, including where on disk each package is, and where each of their dependencies live, and write it to `.pjc.latest.json`.
+This is very easy to do with `npm` - after each `pjc` build command we will run `npm la -json` which outputs the graph, and write it to `.pjc.latest.json`.
+Then, after doing any pacakge `install/update` commands, the *next* `pjc build` command can do the same (`npm la -json`) and do a diff between `.pjc.latest.json`, in order to determine which packages changed.
+We consider those "dirty" nodes.
+Then we traverse the dependency graph, and rebuild any node that is dirty or that *transitively* depends on those dirty nodes.
+We build that subgraph in topological order, and in parallel - just as we normally would for any `pjc build` operation.
+The internal implementation that walks the graph, should always just accept a subgraph to walk - and by default it will just assume the *entire* dependency graph.
+The major difference with incremental builds, is that before building each individual package (with the environment automatically prepared), we first clean the prior build.
+If packages respect the artifact/install locations, it's as easy as removing those directories and recreating them before running the build scripts.

 ### Not Shown In This Spec

 - Opinionated build system conventions such as module aliases/namespaces.